 Orientation is not just a fancy add-on to the e-learning platform, it is a need for students; developing an intelligent orientation system might be a great source of value for the business running the platform.
 That’s a first and strikingly important opportunity to deploy Artificial Intelligence in e-learning.
 The underlying concept relies on embedding a certain kind of algorithm to be fed with data produced by the interaction of the student with the website, thus detecting topics of interest for him and outputting advices on next courses to follow.

-Technically speaking, this results might be obtained by means of a recommendation system, which is a state-of-the-art unsupervised deep learning model, having the ability to create arrays of recommendations for the interacting users and help them making decisions (e.g., buying some product or, in our case, selecting a course to attend).
+Technically speaking, these results might be obtained by means of a recommendation system, which is a state-of-the-art unsupervised deep learning model, having the ability to create arrays of recommendations for the interacting users and help them making decisions (e.g., buying some product or, in our case, selecting a course to attend).

 Using recommendation systems in online platforms is actually nothing new for many successful companies (such as Youtube and Amazon) and its application in e-learning field proves to be very useful.
-In order to be effective in the context of an e-learning platform, a recommendation system would do better if fed with more data (in this case, course contents); this implies that a good platform should be endowed both with AI solutions and with a considerable amount of contents to provide.
+In order to be effective in the context of an LMS, a recommendation system would do better if fed with more data (in this case, course contents); this implies that a good platform should be endowed both with AI solutions and with a considerable amount of contents to provide.

 Another aspect of fundamental importance is to offer assistance to the learner in difficulty.
 In this area, the application of artificial intelligence still finds a very interesting and useful research field.